EyasuTeshome/shifttracker/job-search/JSR-intro-to-the-module-v3.md

     - On the "Professional Skills Feedback" page on your Student Dashboard, you will be able to check your scores for the different types of questions and recommended resources you can study to improve.
     - If you get a score of 1 or 2 on the interview, you will repeat the block so that you can hone your interview skills and schedule a second interview.

-**Remember that the repetition policy changes in this module**.
+❗️**Remember that the repetition policy changes in this module**.
 Plan your work carefully to make sure you complete these assessments successfully in the 3 block repetitions allowed.
 You won't be able to repeat the module.

 ### Do you need to keep coding while you refine your application materials?